Synthetic fibered $(\infty,1)$-category theory: Exposition of Riehl--Shulman's synthetic (∞,1) -category theory

 In the models we are interested in, the shapes will be fibrant objects, so we may reflect the shape layer into the type layer.
 In a generalized algebraic presentation of the syntax, this will be done with a constructor corresponding to the inference rule:\footnote{The introduction, elimination and computation rules state elements of type $\shapety I\varphi$ are precisely those of the corresponding shape $I\mid\varphi$.
 We elide these forms from our notation to ease readability.}

 In fact, we take the interval $\Delta^1$ as a type, and the inequality relation ${\le} : \Delta^1 \to \Delta^1 \to \Prop$ as a type family, and then all shapes are types using the ordinary type formers.
-It is even possible to develop everything we do using standard type theory extended with $(\Delta^1,{\le})$ along with the postulate that this is an \emph{interval object}, \ie, a totally ordered set with bottom element $0$ and top element $1$, where $0 \ne 1$.
+It seems it should be possible to develop everything we do using standard type theory extended with $(\Delta^1,{\le})$ along with the postulate that this is an \emph{interval object}, \ie, a totally ordered set with bottom element $0$ and top element $1$, where $0 \ne 1$.
 This nicely complements the fact that the $1$-topos of simplicial sets is the classifying topos for the geometric theory of a strict interval~\cite{JohnstoneTopTop}.

 Recall that if $A$ is a type and $B$ is a type family over $A$, then $\prod_{x:A}B(x)$ is equivalent to the type of sections of the first projection $\sum_{x:A}B(x) \to A$.
 Similarly, the extension type $\exten{x:\shapety I\psi}{A(x)}{\varphi}{a}$ is equivalent to